Assessing the health of your business

 What constitutes a “healthy” business?
-When you set out to assess your business' health, you need to look through a wide lens and capture the entire picture.
+When you set out to assess the health of your business, you need to look through a wide lens and capture the entire picture.
 A periodic business health assessment should be a staple of your ongoing business planning cycle.
-A proper assessment will help you to determine your business' direction, moving forward.
+A proper assessment will help you to determine the direction of your business, moving forward.

-When assessing your business, take each of the following questions into consideration.
-Keep your answers honest and accurate - it's imperative that you create a true picture of your business.
-Once you've answered all the questions, take the time to recognize where your deficiencies lie.
-Whether you're constantly chasing your customers for payments or you find that you're throwing a large amount of time and resources at equipment repairs and maintenance, addressing your deficiencies is the first step towards the coveted “clean bill of health”.
+When assessing your business, there are a number of questions you'll want to take into consideration.
+Keep your answers honest and accurate — it's imperative that you create a true picture of your business.
+Once you've answered all the questions, take the time to determine where your deficiencies lie.
+Whether you're constantly chasing your customers for payments or you find that you're spending a large amount of time and resources on equipment repairs and maintenance, addressing your deficiencies is the first step towards the coveted "clean bill of health".

-Your business is a direct reflection of you: your strengths and weaknesses.
+Your business is a direct reflection of who you are.
 Examine your qualities, both positive and negative, and determine your impact as a leader and manager.

 - What are your strengths and weaknesses?